Emo: 2002–2004: Mainstream breakthrough

 Saves the Day toured with Green Day, Blink-182 and Weezer, playing in large arenas such as Madison Square Garden.
 Saves the Day performed on Late Night with Conan O'Brien, appeared on the cover of Alternative Press and had music videos for "At Your Funeral" and "Freakish" in rotation on MTV2.
 Taking Back Sunday released their debut album, Tell All Your Friends, on Victory Records in 2002.
 The album gave the band a taste of success in the emo scene with singles such as "Cute Without the 'E' (Cut from the Team)" and "You're So Last Summer".
 Tell All Your Friends was eventually certified gold by the RIAA in 2005 and is considered one of emo's most-influential albums.
 As of May 8, 2009, Tell All Your Friends sold 790,000 copies.
 Articles on Vagrant Records appeared in Time and Newsweek, and the word "emo" became a catchall term for non-mainstream pop music.

 In the wake of this success, many emo bands were signed to major record labels and the genre became marketable.
 According to DreamWorks Records senior A&R representative Luke Wood, "The industry really does look at emo as the new rap rock, or the new grunge.
 I don't think that anyone is listening to the music that's being made—they're thinking of how they're going to take advantage of the sound's popularity at retail."
-Emo's apolitical nature, catchy music and accessible themes had broad appeal for a young, mainstream audience.
-Emo bands that emerged or broke into the mainstream during this time were rejected by many fans of older emo music.
-As emo continued to be mainstream, it became quite common for emo bands to have black hair and wear eyeliner.
 Taking Back Sunday had continued success in the next few years, with their 2004 album Where You Want To Be both reaching number three on the Billboard 200 and being certified gold by the RIAA in July 2005.
 The album, as of February 17, 2006, sold more than 700,000 copies in the United States, according to Nielsen SoundScan.
 The band's 2006 album, Louder Now, reached number two on the Billboard 200, was certified gold by the RIAA a little less than two months after its release date, and, as of May 8, 2009, sold 674,000 copies.